Master of Arts for Teachers (of English to Speakers of Other Languages) Degree Requirements

 Requirements: For students who entered the program prior to Autumn Quarter 2024

-The requirements for the Master of Arts for Teachers (English as a Second Language) degree include at least 39 credits of coursework, and intermediate-level competence in a language other than English.
+The requirements for the Master of Arts for Teachers (of English to Speakers of Other Languages) degree include at least 39 credits of coursework, and intermediate-level competence in a language other than English.

 Coursework